Presbyterian Symbols

 After receiving a number of enquiries, and also due to general interest in commonly used symbols used within the Presbyterian Church of New Zealand, we have provided the following examples showing general designs and colours (although colours often varied).

-We are able to provide a larger version of each symbol for printing purposes via Email, please enquire.
+We are able to provide a larger versions of some of these symbols for printing purposes via Email, please enquire (link to email on our Home Page at bottom of this page).

 Presbyterian Church Official Symbol